Suizzle/movement-guides/create-dapp/configure-sui-dapp-for-movement-network.md

 In this guide for Sui developers, we'll learn how easy it is to create a Sui dApp React frontend and configure your dApp for Movement Network's M2 blockchain.

 ## Create a new Sui dApp project with `@mysten/create-dapp`
 ```
 pnpm create @mysten/dapp
 ```

 ([Install pnpm](https://pnpm.io/installation) first if needed.)

-When you're prompted `Which starter template would you like to use?`, select `react-e2e-counter`.
+When you're prompted to choose a starter template, select `react-e2e-counter`.

 Then give your app a unique name or use the default name, `my-first-sui-dapp`.